SAGSA/SystemInfo/README.md

 # Very fast get system information on a local or remote computer
-This module contains PowerShell function Get-SystemInfo that gets  system information via WMI.
+This module contains PowerShell function Get-SystemInfo that gets  system information.
 ## Description
 The function uses multithreading.
 Multithreading is implemented through powershell runspace and PsJob